Skip to main content

 • Decision outcomes can be user-driven or system-driven

-3. Decision lifecycle events
+3. Decision types

 Event methodWhen to sendRequired fields